-This event will give participants the tools to help guide them through achieving successful transfers.
-It is applicable to those making transfers from development to commercial, from commercial to commercial, for scale up, analytical methods or for ‘virtual’ companies.
+Attending this highly practical course will give participants the tools to help guide them through achieving successful transfers.
+It is applicable to those making transfers from development to commercial, from commercial to commercial, for scale-up, analytical methods or for ‘virtual’ companies.

 This seminar will be of particular interest to all those from the pharmaceutical industry working in: